 Use our gym finder page to find the location you'll be using.
 On the location page, click on the class schedule to view all the classes being offered at your location on any given day.
 You can also download the Cal Fit app, which offers easy access to class schedules and lets you reserve a spot in class.
 Reservations can be made up to 7 days in advance.
 Some classes, times, and locations fill faster than others, so we recommend reserving your spot in class.

 Most group fitness classes on our schedule are included in your membership, so there is no extra cost to take them.
 The exceptions are Body Fit classes.
 These classes are smaller and led by personal trainers, so they can tailor each workout to meet your needs.
 Body Fit is a great way to start building a supportive community of gym friends.
-Your first Body Fit class is free.
+Your first Body Fit class is free, redeem your free session here.

 Since I don't know my way around the gym, I'm worried that I'll accidentally do something wrong.